Jeremy Pena Player Props: Astros vs. Phillies

 Phillies Pitching Rankings

-- The Phillies pitching staff ranks seventh in the league with a collective 9.4 strikeouts per nine innings.
+- The 9.4 strikeouts per nine innings compiled by the Phillies pitching staff ranks eighth in MLB.

-- The Phillies have a 4.60 team ERA that ranks 21st among all MLB pitching staffs.
+- The Phillies have the 18th-ranked team ERA among all MLB pitching staffs (4.46).

-- Phillies pitchers combine to surrender 25 home runs (one per game), the ninth-fewest in the league.
+- Phillies pitchers combine to surrender the ninth-fewest home runs in baseball (26 total, one per game).

-- Nola (1-2 with a 5.40 ERA and 22 strikeouts in 28 1/3 innings pitched) gets the start for the Phillies, his sixth of the season.
+- Wheeler gets the start for the Phillies, his sixth of the season.
+He is 2-1 with a 4.72 ERA and 34 strikeouts through 26 2/3 innings pitched.

-- The righty last appeared on Friday against the Colorado Rockies, when he went seven innings, allowing three earned runs while giving up four hits.
+- In his last appearance on Sunday against the Colorado Rockies, the righty threw six innings, giving up three earned runs while surrendering three hits.

+- The 32-year-old has put up an ERA of 4.72, with 11.5 strikeouts per nine innings, in five games this season.
+Opponents are batting .252 against him.

 © 2023 Data Skrive.
 All rights reserved.